bsumlin/PyMieScatt/docs/index.rst

 Online user's guide for the Python Mie Scattering package (PyMieScatt)
 ======================================================================

 Welcome AAAR 2017 Attendees!
-You can find the author at posters 2CA.18, 2CA.21 (Tuesday) and 8IM.44 (Thursday).
-Happy to answer any questions.
+You can find Ben at posters 2CA.18, 2CA.21 (Tuesday) and 8IM.44 (Thursday).
+I'm happy to answer any questions.

 Documentation is currently under development.
 This documentation includes a brief discussion of Mie theory and the development of the functions included in the package.
 A manuscript communicating the development and use of this package was submitted to the `Journal of Quantative Spectroscopy and Radiative Transfer <http://www.sciencedirect.com/science/journal/00224073>`_.
 It has been accepted and is currently in production for publication.
+A preprint will be available on arXiv on Tuesday, October 17th in MSC-class 78-04.

 Install PyMieScatt